nasa/Common-Metadata-Repository/README.md

 In the CI environment, color is omitted, and certain tests that require an internal memory database are excluded.
 The aliases may be used locally as well.

-To see the differnce in detail, inspect the `tests.edn` files for each module to see the profile in use in the CI environment.
+To see the difference in detail, inspect the `tests.edn` files for each module to see the profile in use in the CI environment.
 Kaocha supports the use of profiles so more may be added as necessary.